 Please turn off your cell phone ringer before class begins.
 Smart phones, laptops, and tablets might be helpful in some courses, but not this one: please put them out of sight before class.
-If you need to monitor your phone during class, because a relative is ill or a spouse is pregnant, please tell me about it privately before class begins.
+If I need to remind you, it may affect your grade.
+If you need to monitor your phone during class - for example, because a relative is ill or a spouse is pregnant - please tell me about it privately before class begins.